-\$1,000 minimum.
-You do not have to pay estimated tax if:
+Exceptions.
+You do not have to pay estimated tax if you meet either of these two exceptions.

-- You had zero tax liability last year, or - ÿ Your total expected taxes for 1998, minus any expected tax credits and withholding will be less than \$1,000.
-(For 1997, this amount was \$500.)
+- You had zero tax liability last year, you were a U.S. citizen or resident for the whole year, and your tax year covered all 12 months. - Your total expected taxes for 1999, minus any expected tax credits and withholding, will be less than \$1,000.

 Form 1040-ES.
-Use Form 1040-ES to figure your estimated tax and make estimated tax payments.
+Use Form 1040-ES to figure your estimated tax and make quarterly estimated tax payments.